z7rab/scripts/ReadMe.md

 # Speed City Popular Script

-This is a popular script for the game [Speed City](https://www.roblox.com/games/2636441885/Speed-City). on the Roblox platform.
+This is a popular script for the gam [Speed City](https://www.roblox.com/games/2636441885/Speed-City). on the Roblox platform.
 It provides several autofarm features for different cities within the game, as well as additional functionalities to enhance the gameplay experience.

 ## Features